St Bernard's Catholic Primary School

 All their work will be underpinned by a consideration of the views and experiences of Birmingham’s children and young people.
 They also acknowledge that the new arrangements will only be effective if they make a difference to the wellbeing of Birmingham’s children and young people and ask for help from professional partners and citizens of Birmingham in making this a reality.

-Latest SAFEGUARDING information for your immediate ATTENTION
+VISITOR SAFEGUARDING information for your immediate ATTENTION

 TERMLY SAFEGUARDING NEWSLETTER - SUMMER 2024